IABTechLab/uid2docs/docs/guides/integration-javascript-client-side.md

     case "IdentityUpdated":
       // The IdentityUpdated event happens when a UID2 token is generated or refreshed.
       // See previous comment for an example of how the payload looks.
-      // It's possible that payload/identity objects could be null for reasons such as the user logged out, the token
+      // It's possible that payload/identity objects could be null for reasons such as the token
-      // expired, or the user opted out of UID2.
-Check that the advertising token exists before using it. if (payload?.identity?.advertising_token) {
+      // expired and cannot be refreshed, or the user opted out of UID2.
+      // Check that the advertising token exists before using it. if (payload?.identity?.advertising_token) {
           var advertising_token_to_use = payload.identity.advertising_token;
       }